Co-Designing Digital Humans for Online Learning: A Framework for Human-AI Pedagogical Integration: Introduction

-To address these gaps, we developed a co‑design framework collaboratively created by educators, instructional designers, and HCI researchers.
+To address these gaps, we developed a co‑design framework collaboratively created by technicians, educators, instructional designers, and HCI researchers.
 The framework guides decisions on the timing, content, and design of digital teacher interventions in online courses.
 It conceptualizes digital humans as educational partners that complement human instructors rather than replace them.

-This framework advances the HCI vision of creating context‑aware, ethical, and pedagogically meaningful AI systems.
-By formalizing how teachers, designers, and researchers can collaboratively shape digital humans, it promotes inclusive and adaptive online learning environments aligned with the UN Sustainable Development Goal of “Quality Education for All.” \cite{yu2024enhancing,basri2024effectiveness,jothikumar2025ai, ref_sdg}
+This framework advances the HCI vision of creating context‑aware, personalized, and pedagogically meaningful AI systems.
+By formalizing how teachers, designers, and researchers can collaboratively shape digital humans\cite{yu2024enhancing,basri2024effectiveness,jothikumar2025ai}, it promotes inclusive and adaptive online learning environments aligned with the UN Sustainable Development Goal of "Quality Education for All" \cite{ref_sdg4}.

 Our co-design framework aimed at guiding the integration of digital teachers into online learning environments.
-Our study involved a \textbf{three-phrase method}: (i) a design space analysis of 87 works and studies across AI, education, design, and HCI to identify key factors; (ii) a survey with 132 learners on their practices and preferences; (iii) three co-design workshops with 18 interdisciplinary experts to develop an actionable framework.
+Our study involved a \textbf{three-phase method}: (i) a design space analysis of 87 works and studies across AI, education, design, and HCI to identify design space and key factors; (ii) a survey with 132 learners on their practices and preferences; (iii) three co-design workshops with 18 interdisciplinary experts to develop an actionable framework.
 Through our research, we aim to answer two critical questions: \textbf{RQ1:} What are the advantages and disadvantages of having a digital teacher involved in the online learning process (e.g., MOOCs)?
-What are the attitudes of learners and teachers towards the integration of AI digital humans? \textbf{RQ2:} What are the design space and framework for effective MOOCs and AI digital teachers integration?
+What are the attitudes of learners and teachers towards the integration of AI digital humans? \textbf{RQ2:} What are the design space, key factors and framework for effective online learning and AI digital teachers integration?